agilly1989/muse-fs/Readme.md

 this will make symlinks in your output folder that links to your music in

 THERE IS BARELY ANY ERROR HANDLING IN THIS, RUN AT YOUR OWN RISK

+NOTE: It is currently set up to make symlinks